Fudan-iGEM/2023-wiki/docs/src/education.md

 ### The Public Survey

 To tailor our educational initiatives to our audience, we conducted a comprehensive survey involving over 400 participants representing diverse demographics.
 Based on the results of this public survey, we **customized our educational activities to cater to specific age groups**.
-For a more in-depth examination of data, please refer to [this link](https://static.igem.wiki/teams/4765/wiki/education/detailed-result-of-questionaires-for-public-survey-the-general-public.pdf).
+For a more in-depth examination of data, please refer to [this file about the survey results](https://static.igem.wiki/teams/4765/wiki/education/detailed-result-of-questionaires-for-public-survey-the-general-public.pdf).

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/tongjitu109yqy.jpg"